bxparks/AceTime/README.md

 **Breaking Changes in v2.1**: Links are now first-class citizens compared to Zones and should be treated exactly the same.
 Fat link and symbolic link implementations have been unified.
-The `kZoneRegistry` and `kZoneAndLinkRegistry` are identical.
-Only 2 methods are special to Link time
-zones: `TimeZone::isLink()` and `TimeZone::printTargetNameTo()`.
-See [Migrating
-to v2.1.0](MIGRATING.md#MigratingToVersion210) section for more details.
+TimeZone methods have been simplified.
+Only 2 methods are now special to Link time zones: `TimeZone::isLink()` and `TimeZone::printTargetNameTo()`.
+See [Migrating to v2.1.0](MIGRATING.md#MigratingToVersion210) section for more details.

 **Version**: 2.1.0 (2023-01-29, TZDB version 2022g)